“Upon rising to the Heights,

 “Yes, I promise to be more careful—guard against the shortcomings of others like you’ve always told me…I mean, if only he’d really locked his car doors…

 She sprang from the lotus position like a startled Pallas cat, then darted toward me, ruffling her frazzled hair to make it fuller.
 It was her Linda Kelsey look, or rather, a Sandy Dennis variation on the Dyan Cannon look.
 But it kicked ass then, just the same.
-“There you are, flash.
+“There you are, kiddo.
 When did you wander out here?”

 “Only a few minutes ago,” I said, through coated tongue, morning mouth run a-muck.
 “W-w-what’s the story?”

 “What’s the story with you?
 Lost track of you a little after midnight…”

 “Just sleeping it all off, I guess…much as I can remember.”

 Her room matched the parlor’s high, plaster-cast ceiling and tall bay windows, stirring off-white walls and woodwork into a searing sunlit frenzy.
 She blinded me with whiteness, and I sought relief in the periwinkle, her rainbow wardrobe, an unfinished portrait of a striking semi-nude gymnast in page boy and partial Danskins facing her futon—the room’s sole wall hanging to be seen.
 She refolded back into lotus position on her futon, then motioned me down to her side.
 “Just called my parents.
 Daddo ragged on about how careless I was, but is already taking care of my cards.”

 “Aww, maybe your purse will turn up,” I said, unable to shield my eyes against the brutal morning, trying to decipher what I’d overheard.
 My eyes instead roosted in a sickly lemon tree outside her windows.

 “Don’t hold your breath,” she sighed, staring through the scales on my lids.
 “Not with the hang-loose S.F.P.D. on the case.”